berylgithub/Matrix-Algebra-Iterative-Methods/README.md

 # Matrix-Algebra-Iterative-Methods
-Implementation of iterative techniques to solve linear systems (Jacobian, Gauss-Seidel)
+Implementation of iterative techniques (Jacobian, Gauss-Seidel) to solve linear systems in Python